2017 has already shown itself as a year of confusing economic signals, mixed real estate messages and bewildered investors.

 The reverse is also true.

-Currently with the share market jitters, fewer high end prestigious home sales are transacting, so while the median figures may indicate that values are declining, they may actually be increasing in some locations.
+Currently with the economic uncertainty, fewer high end prestigious home sales are transacting, so while in some locations the median figures may indicate that values are declining, they may actually be increasing in some locations.

 In order to cut through the confusing signals, rather than just analysing the real estate market numbers (which are obviously important), it is also important to look at your target location’s specific micro economic factors